nkoz18/adobe-code-challenge/README.md

 node removeduplicates.js "./path/to/input.json" "./path/to/output.json"
 ```

-Sample input files are located in the 'input_files' directory.
+Sample input files are located in the `input_files` directory.

 ## Running the tests